Parts of Speech

 - [X’] signifies that the word is marked

-When a dependency is formed between noun pairs, it can have two interpretations depending on the classes of the nouns and the marking involved: source or goal.
+When a dependency is formed between nominal morpheme pairs, it can have two interpretations depending on the classes of the nominal morpheme and the marking involved: source or goal.
 The source relationship marks motion away from something, ownership or composition, and instrumentality, while the goal relationship marks motion to something, transfer of ownership, and benefactivity.
-For example, the following phrases demonstrate the source dependency and goal dependency between two nouns (hnnarq of class N16 and siex of class N2) and how they might be interpreted:
+For example, the following phrases demonstrate the source dependency and goal dependency between two nominal morphemes (hnnarq of class N16 and siex of class N2) and how they might be interpreted:

 - sarqhnniex (head: hnnarq; relation: source) – “the nereid of (the) string”